HLS-PGR-newsletter/HLS-PGR-newsletter/goodnews.md

 Even if you have some non-research based good news (Passed a test?
 Competed in a music or sport event?), let us know and people can see what else our post-graduates have been up to!
 Email [Jenny Mackay](mailto:cov.pgrnewsletter+goodnews@gmail.com) to add any good news to the list.

+# April 2018

+## Publications

+Scott McGuire has published a review article titled: "[Hemodynamic Instability during Dialysis: The potential role of intradialytic exercise](https://www.hindawi.com/journals/bmri/2018/8276912/)".

+## Conferences

+Laura Wilde has had a poster accepted for the International Society of Behavioral Nutrition and Physical Activity conference in Hong Kong (June 2018).

+## Sports

+Congratulations to Mairi Mulvenna and Maria Charalampous who are All-British Champions in their Gaelic football team.

+# March 2018

 ## Competitions

 Congratulations to our HLS representatives in the Coventry University Three Minute Thesis competition: